CUBRID/cubrid-manual/en/admin/control.rst

 *   AS(Ns-W): The number of CAS that the client belongs to has been waited for N seconds.
 *   AS(Ns-B): The number of CAS that the client belongs to has been Busy for N seconds.
 *   CANCELED: The number of queries have cancelled by user interruption since the broker starts (if it is used with the **-l** *N* option, it specifies the number of accumulations for *N* seconds).
+*   ACCESS_MODE: The mode in which the broker connects to the DB.
+Broker mode is classified into three types: Read Write, Read Only, and Standby Only.
+For details, see :ref:`broker-mode`.
+*   SQL_LOG: SQL logging mode of CAS.
+SQL LOG is classified into five types: ALL, OFF, ERROR, NOTICE, and TIMEOUT.
+For details, see :ref:`SQL_LOG <sql-log>` .

 .. _limiting-broker-access: